The Purpose of Assessment

 You should not book tickets to leave the UK before your re-sit examination period since you may have to re-sit some assessment(s) as a condition of achievement or progression to the next stage of your studies.
 If this is unavoidable, then please see the Examinations Unit as soon as possible for alternative re-sit arrangements to be made.
 Re-sit examination dates are outlined above and are also available on Canvas.

-Students can access the examiner’s comments from their examination scripts by contacting the Examinations Unit (based in the Academic Registry in Room 629 on the Sixth Floor of the Summer Row Campus) and completing a Request to Access Examiners' Comments form.
+Students can access the examiner’s comments from their examination scripts by completing a Request to Access Examiners' Comments form, which can be requested by contacting the Exams Unit.